 Desert Hawk's permitted on-site activities under the plan of operation includes exploratory drilling followed by reclamation of any disturbed areas.
 On June 13, 2022, the Company announced commencement of a 13,100-meter drilling program at Atlanta.
 Please refer to the Company's June 13, 2022, news release entitled "Nevada King Commences 13,100-meter Phase II Drill Program Targeting High-grade Gold at its 100% Owned Atlanta Gold Mine, Nevada" filed under the Company's profile on SEDAR.
 This initial 2022 exploration program was designed to expand (1) the known high-grade mineralization into areas of low historical drill density to the west of the current resource envelope on the strike extension of the Atlanta Mine Fault Zone; and (2) the footprint of the gold mineralization into untested areas east and southward of the existing resource.
+The Company is currently still in its Phase II drilling program.

-Management's Discussion and Analysis For the nine months ended December 31, 2022 and 2021
+Management's Discussion and Analysis For the years ended March 31, 2023 and 2022

 - Assays from Desert Hawk's drilling program clearly met the Company's initial objectives and, in some areas, exceeded expectations.
 Drill results show gold to be concentrated along a densely silicified collapse breccia zone developed along a gently west-dipping contact involving a variably sulfidized quartz monzonite porphyry sill in the hanging wall and dolomite in the footwall.
 Replacement-type mineralization is clearly evident within strongly silicified and decalcified dolomite.
-Higher gold grades occur along northerly-trending, steeply dipping faults, often accompanied by strongly altered rhyolitic dikes,that displace the intrusive-dolomite contact, resulting in a series of narrow fault blocks progressively down-dropped to the west.
+Higher gold grades occur along northerly-trending, steeply dipping faults, often accompanied by strongly altered rhyolitic dikes, that displace the intrusive-dolomite contact, resulting in a series of narrow fault blocks progressively down-dropped to the west.
 Higher grades are concentrated along a northerly-trending 40m wide fault block corridor identified as the East Atlanta Fault, which was the focus of historical mining activity. - In a new structural interpretation for the Atlanta deposit developed by the Company's technical team, potential higher-grade gold mineralization will be targeted in drilling where northerly striking high-angle shears intersect a low angle silicified breccia zone beneath a strongly altered volcanic section (please see discussion below). - After examining the historical drill and surface sample data for the Atlanta project and compilations of recent sampling, geophysical, and magnetic survey work conducted by Nevada King, it is apparent that the Atlanta gold resource is just one part of a much larger, caldera-related epithermal gold-silver system.
 Prior operators largely focused on the Atlanta pit area (0.15 square kilometers or 15 hectares in size), while little attention was paid to regional exploration.
-The Company sees excellent potential, not just for expanding the existing Atlanta pit resource, but also for locating new areas of gold mineralization elsewhere within the 100% owned, 52 square kilometer (5,166 hectare) property package.
+The Company sees excellent potential, not just for expanding the existing Atlanta pit resource, but also for locating new areas of gold mineralization elsewhere within the 100% owned, 76 square kilometer (7,639 hectare) property package.